Ginkgo biloba. Family: Ginkgoaceae

 Evaluation of Memory study, found that the ginkgo biloba product studied didn’t lower

 the risk of dementia.
-They also didn’t reduce the risk of Alzheimer's disease or
+It didn’t reduce the risk of Alzheimer's disease or

+cognitive

-cognitive decline.
-Nor did they lower the risk for high blood pressure.
+decline.
+It didn't lower the risk for high blood pressure.

 Another large study was done by the National Institute on Aging.
 It showed no improvements

-in memory in 200 adults over the age of 60 years who took ginkgo biloba for six weeks.
+in memory in 200 adults over age 60 who took ginkgo biloba for 6 weeks.

-Some small studies have shown that ginkgo biloba was linked with moderate improvements
+Some small studies have shown that ginkgo biloba may be somewhat helpful in easing

-in leg pain due to arterial disease in the legs.
-But other studies haven’t this benefit.
+leg pain due to arterial disease in the legs.
+But other studies haven’t shown this

-Ginkgo comes as tea, supplements, or extract.
-Follow the instructions on the label
+Ginkgo comes as tea, tablets, capsules, or extract.
+Follow the instructions on the

 Side effects, toxicity, and interactions